|Number Of Contracts||15||16||16||15||15||10||10|

 Source: Processor Information Returns

 Wild carrots have been consumed since prehistoric times and are believed to have originated from the dry and hot lands of Iran and Afghanistan.
-These early varieties were mostly yellow or purple and were not commonly eaten because of poor flavour, rather used for medicinal and herbal uses.
-The first carrots in North America were planted in 1609, by English settlers in the city of Jamestown, Virginia.
+These early varieties were mostly yellow or purple and not commonly eaten because of poor flavour.
+They were used for medicinal and herbal purposes.
+The first carrots in North America were planted in 1609 by English settlers in the city of Jamestown, Virginia.